OpenJVS/OpenJVS/README.md

 ABS_HAT0X CONTROLLER_BUTTON_LEFT CONTROLLER_BUTTON_RIGHT
 ```

 As above you can map the HAT controls which are sometimes used for DPADS.
 This should take controller button outputs on a single line.
+This can map any analogue channel into a digital one so analogue hats as well as thumb sticks can be converted into digitals!

 FROM keywords are selected from the list of linux input event keywords.
 These are the same as the ones shown when you run `sudo evtest`.
 TO keywords are selected from the pre defined virtual controller mapping keywords list.
 Below is the virtual controller that the mapping is based upon, along with the mapping keywords used to reference this controller.